 Research methods such as literature study and (online) interviews can be applied.

-If you are interested and want to know more about this project please contact Yvette Buist (email@example.com; on Holiday until July 15) or Lenneke Vaandrager (firstname.lastname@example.org) to discuss the possibilities (include email@example.com in the CC)
+If you are interested and want to know more about this project please contact Yvette Buist (email@example.com) or Lenneke Vaandrager (firstname.lastname@example.org) to discuss the possibilities (include email@example.com in the CC)

 Duration: 6 months